-If you are considering a celebrant led ceremony, you have probably realised that you can include absolutely anything you want.
-Often, unique or symbolic rituals can provide additional meaning, fun and inclusivity.
+If you are considering a celebrant-led ceremony, you have probably discovered that you can include absolutely anything you want.
+With so much choice, unique or symbolic rituals can provide additional meaning, fun and inclusivity.
 One such popular ritual is a sand ceremony.

-Originating in the late 1980s as a popular alternative to unity candles, the sand ceremony is a symbolic way of representing your commitment to one other through the pouring and blending of sand.
+Originating in the late 1980s as a popular alternative to unity candles, the sand ceremony is a symbolic way of representing your commitment to one another through the pouring and blending of sand.

 Why choose a sand ceremony?